 To get a final PFA order, a victim must prove their case on the “preponderance of the evidence,”; meaning it's more likely the victim's account is true than not.
 To be convicted of a criminal offense, the prosecution must prove the case “beyond a reasonable doubt,” which is a much higher standard of proof.

 In either scenario, various defenses may be open to a defendant.
 The defenses available will, naturally, depend upon the facts of the case.
 However, you have the right to present evidence in your defense, including:

 Appealing PFA Orders and Domestic Violence Convictions

 In PA, you have the right to appeal a PFA order and any criminal conviction for domestic violence.

 - To appeal a PFA, file a Motion of Reconsideration with the original court within 10 days of the judgment.
 Or lodge an appeal with the Superior Court within 30 days.

 - To appeal a criminal charge related to domestic violence, you must file an initial motion with the trial court within 10 days and then a motion for appeal within 30 days.

 Civil and criminal appeal procedures are different, but they are equally complex.
 Joseph Lento and his Domestic Violence Team can explain the appeals process as it relates to your case.

 Pennsylvania Domestic Violence Attorney

 Domestic violence remains a very serious issue that affects residents all over the country.
-Although Pennsylvania has made Protection From Abuse orders readily available in emergencies, victims must still prove their case in court in order to make a PFA permanent.
-If you or a loved one is seeking a PFA or has questions about how a PFA may affect any standing Family Law arrangements, contact attorney Joseph D. Lento today.
+Although Pennsylvania has made Protection from Abuse orders readily available in emergencies, victims must still prove their case in court to make a PFA order permanent.